Susie Porter: Personal life

-Porter is married to Christopher Mordue, the two married in 2010.
+Porter married Christopher Mordue in 2010.

-Porter is a wildlife advocate and wildlife ambassador for World Animal Protection.
+Porter is a wildlife advocate and is a wildlife ambassador for World Animal Protection.

-Porter in 2022 penned a letter to the NSW State Government urging the former Agriculture Minister Dugald Saunders to put an end to all puppy farms across the state.
+In 2022, she penned a letter to the NSW State Government urging the then Agriculture Minister, Dugald Saunders, to put an end to all puppy farms in the state.

 Acting career

 Television

 Porter began her acting career in an episode of House Gang, a short lived television program.
 She then had small roles in other Australian television programs in the late 1990s, including Big Sky, Wildside and Water Rats.

 In 2006, Porter had a leading role in RAN, an Australian mini-series, which won her a Best Leading Actress in a Television Drama at the AFI Awards.
 In late 2007, she appeared in East West 101, a six-part drama series that aired on SBS.
 In 2008, Porter appeared in East of Everything (a six-part drama series that aired on the ABC) and in the mini-series Make Or Break (an English and Australian production that aired on Foxtel's UKTV).

 In 2009, Porter appeared on the second seasons of both East of Everything and East West 101, and first run The Jesters and My Place.
 In 2010, she appeared on the telemovie Sisters of War as Kay Parker.
 In 2011, she appeared in the third, and final season, of East West 101.
 In 2012, she appeared on Channel Ten's mini-series Bikie Wars: Brothers in Arms.
 She played Pam Knight in Puberty Blues from 2012 to 2014.

 In 2017, Porter was cast in the Foxtel drama series Wentworth in the main role Marie Winter; the role was originally portrayed by Maggie Millar in Prisoner.
 Porter first appeared in Wentworth during the fourth episode of the sixth season, broadcast on 10 July 2018.
 She reprised her role as Marie Winter in the seventh season in 2019, and again in the eighth and final season which premiered in 2020 and ended in 2021.
 She made her final appearance in penultimate episode of the final season.

 In 2024, Porter was named in the cast for ABC drama Plum.

 In December 2022, Porter was named in the cast for the new Disney+ series The Artful Dodger.
 On 3 February 2025, a cast announcement for the second series of The Artful Dodger confirmed that Porter would reprise her role as Lady Jane Fox from series one.